 MS. LEWIS: Good afternoon.
-Annette Lewis, S. Davis & Associates.
+Annette Lewis.
+S. Davis & Associates.
 On the -- within the executive summary, which is page 2 and then page 10 which relates to tab 6, the table that's here, we went ahead and expanded it to include in item number 2 with the carryover to give you a breakdown.
 Because when you do the budgeted to actual, it doesn't quite -- there's some variance.
 So we just clarified what it was and that's in the table on the bottom of that 2 and 10.
 And then we also added exhibit 2, which is on pages 16 and 17, which was requested, a breakdown of the expenditures by category and bargaining unit.
-And on page 16 and 17 we also added or expanded our exhibit 3 to add the bargaining units to the schedule.
+And on page 16 and 17 we also in the resolution, did you review the board's resolution?
+You mentioned them passing it.